-Established in 1997 by Dr. Michael Ebertz and Father Charles Richard Rudd after the passing of Michael's father, John, from lukemia, the John and Glory Ebertz Memorial scholarship fund memorializes two of our most beloved alumni who exemplified the values, achievement and success we seek to instill in all of our students.
+Established in 1997 by Dr. Michael Ebertz and Father Charles Richard Rudd after the passing of Michael's father, John, from leukemia, the John and Glory Ebertz Memorial Scholarship Fund memorializes two of our most beloved alumni who exemplified the values, achievement and success we seek to instill in all of our students.
 These scholarships were expanded in 2007 to provide full tuition to Catholic students and support each recipient’s spiritual and intellectual growth.
 Since then, 32 students have received this honor.

 The Ebertz scholarships provide financial relief for recipients and their families who struggle to pay tuition but are committed to ensuring their children have the opportunity to learn about the life and teachings of Jesus Christ every day.
 Families who have received this financial assistance are also able to save for the future investment in tuition and to develop their child’s other talents, such as athletics or arts.